 A changing distribution of charges and currents generates the additional

 terms whose amplitudes dominate at large distances

 This is what makes radio transmission practical!

-Those expressions for the electromagnetic fields
+I find those expressions for the electromagnetic fields

-caused by dynamic sources are enlightening but
+caused by dynamic sources very enlightening.

 integrals giving the retarded potentials.